 5 – And now for the biggie: Connect your phone to an available Wi-Fi connection whenever possible.

 Data received over Wi-Fi doesn’t count against your monthly cellular data allotment so simply connecting to Wi-Fi whenever possible just might help you stay under your data cap.

-That’s all there is to it, Erin.
-I recommend that you try all the tips mentioned above instead of searching for a dubious Straight Talk “override” app.
+That’s all there is to it.
+I recommend that you try all the tips mentioned above instead of searching for a dubious Straight Talk “data cap override” app.

 Bonus tip: This post explains an easy way to instantly silence any smart phone when it starts ringing.